Inspection And Cleaning Of Connectors

 Probe type cleaner used with SC connector

-Probe type cleaner used on wide ferrule multifiber MPO connector
+Probe type cleaner used on the wide ferrule of a multifiber MPO connector

 Cassette style fiber cleaner moves new cleaning tape into opening for each connector